Estate planning: Mediation

-Mediation serves as an alternative to a full-scale litigation to settle disputes.
-At a mediation, family members and beneficiaries discuss plans on transfer of assets.
-Because of the potential conflicts associated with blended families, step siblings, and multiple marriages, creating an estate plan through mediation allows people to confront the issues head-on and design a plan that will minimize the chance of future family conflict and meet their financial goals.
+Mediation serves as an alternative to full-scale litigation to settle disputes.
+At a mediation, family members and beneficiaries discuss plans for the transfer of assets.
+Because of the potential conflicts associated with blended families, step-siblings, and multiple marriages, creating an estate plan through mediation allows people to confront these issues head-on and design a plan that minimizes the risk of future family conflict and meets their financial goals.

 By country

 Malaysia

 In West Malaysia and Sarawak, wills are governed by the Wills Act 1959.
 In Sabah, the Will Ordinance (Sabah Cap.
 158) applies.
-The Wills Act 1959 and the Wills Ordinance applies to non-Muslims only.
+The Wills Act 1959 and the Wills Ordinance apply to non-Muslims only.
 Section 2(2) of the Wills Act 1959 states that the Act does not apply to wills of persons professing the religion of Islam.
-For Muslims, inheritance will be governed under Syariah Law where one would need to prepare Syariah compliant Islamic instruments for succession.
+For Muslims, inheritance will be governed under Syariah law, where one would need to prepare Syariah-compliant Islamic instruments for succession.

-Section 2 of the Wills Act 1959 defines a will as a 'declaration intended to have legal effect of the intentions of a testator with respect to his property or other matters which he desires to be carried into effect after his death and includes a testament, a codicil and an appointment by will or by writing in the nature of a will in exercise of a power and also a disposition by will or testament of the guardianship, custody and tuition of any child'.
+Section 2 of the Wills Act 1959 defines a will as a 'declaration intended to have legal effect of the intentions of a testator with respect to his property or other matters which he desires to be carried into effect after his death and includes a testament, a codicil and an appointment by will or by writing like a will in exercise of a power and also a disposition by will or testament of the guardianship, custody and tuition of any child'.

 Validity

-In Malaysia, a person writing a will must comply with the formalities stated in Section 5 of the Wills Act 1959 in order for the will to be valid and effective.
+In Malaysia, a person writing a will must comply with the formalities stated in Section 5 of the Wills Act 1959 for the will to be valid and effective.

-Under the Wills Act 1959, the youngest age to write a Will is when he/she is 18 years old, whereas for Sabah, it is 21 years old.
-At the time of signing a Will, the testator as the maker of the Will, must have sound mind which means he/she must be fully aware of the document he/she is signing is a Will, understand the contents of his/her Will and is not intoxicated by drugs or any mental illness affecting his/her mental capacity.
+Under the Wills Act 1959, the minimum age to write a will is 18, whereas in Sabah it is 21.
+At the time of signing a will, the testator, as the maker of the will, must have a sound mind, which means they must be fully aware that the document they are signing is a will, understand the contents of their will, and not be intoxicated by drugs or any mental illness affecting their mental capacity.
 At the time of signing, he must not be under duress or undue influence.
-In addition, when the Will is signed by the testator, there must be at least two witnesses who are at least 18 years old, of sound mind and they are not visually impaired.
-The role of the witnesses is only to attest that the testator signed his/her Will.
+In addition, when the testator signs the will, there must be at least two witnesses who are at least 18 years old, of sound mind, and who are not visually impaired.
+The role of the witnesses is only to attest that the testator signed their will.